DBRepo-Project/dbrepo-docs/docs/user-guide/import-dataset.md

 In the next step, provide the dataset structure, the default will be sufficient for most cases.

-Select the column separator according to your CSV file (open it in a text editor to make sure, this prevents most errors).

-The first line of a CSV usually contains the column names, if that is not the case, select "Data only" to indicate that your CSV does not have a first-line with headers.

-Values in a CSV usually are in double quotes when they contain the separator, if your CSV uses a different quote encoding, select the correct one.

-Many CSV have a newline character `\n` at the end of the line.
-If you are using a special newline encoding, select the correct one from the box.

-Finally, select the CSV dataset, it will upload the dataset automatically and analyse the contents to recommend the table structure.
+Select the CSV dataset, it will upload the dataset automatically and analyse the contents to recommend the table structure including separator (e.g. `,`), newline terminator (e.g. `\n`), comments and lines to skip to infer the headers.

 <video autoplay loop>
   <source src="/infrastructures/dbrepo/videos/import-dataset-2.webm" type="video/webm" />